-Positive market value of designated hedging derivatives / Negative market value of designated hedging derivatives hedges, cash flow hedges and hedges of a net investment in a foreign operation, including deferred interest.
+The items "Positive market value of designated hedging derivatives" and "Negative market value of designated hedging derivatives" include derivatives with positive or negative market values from fair value hedges, cash flow hedges and hedges of a net investment in a foreign operation, including deferred interest.
 Derivatives are exclusively allocated to the measurement category "fvpl".
 The basis for the recognition of hedging relationships is described in the chapter "Recognition and measurement of financial instruments" in this section.
-Effects from the measurement of these derivatives are reported in the item "Net result on hedge accounting", together with the effects from the measurement of the transactions.
+Effects from the measurement of these derivatives are reported in the item "Net gain or loss from hedge accounting", together with the effects from the measurement of the transactions.